Prince-K-Ado/ist303_spr25_software_development/slides/week05_slides_pytest.md

 - Getting what the customer wants done when they want it is top priority

 ---
-### Plan the Unplanned
+## Plan the Unplanned
-- add them to the big board
+- add refactoring, new tasks to the big board
 - estimate, assign, work on them

 **Don't count only programming time!** All work should be included in your burn-down.
 Remember to plan for:
 - meetings with stakeholders
 - demos
 - any other miscellaneous duties

+---
+# Burn down charts

 ---
 ![bg right](rsc/over.png)